 Margaret Anderson Kelliher

-Margaret Anderson Kelliher has been the president and CEO of the Minnesota High Tech Association (MHTA) since late 2010.
-Prior to MHTA, Margaret served in the Minnesota legislature for 12 years, including two terms as Speaker of the Minnesota House of Representatives.
-As House Speaker, she guided passage of a nation-leading renewable energy standard and built a broad coalition to enact Minnesota’s first comprehensive transportation funding bill in 20 years.
+Margaret Anderson Kelliher is the commissioner of the Minnesota Department of Transportation, having been appointed to that position by Gov. Tim Walz in 2019.
+Previously, she was president and CEO of the Minnesota High Tech Association (MHTA) from 2010 to 2019.
+Prior to MHTA, Margaret served in the Minnesota Legislature for 12 years, including two terms as speaker of the Minnesota House of Representatives.
+As House speaker, she guided passage of a nation-leading renewable energy standard and built a broad coalition to enact Minnesota’s first comprehensive transportation funding bill in 20 years.
 She was the chief negotiator on behalf of the Minnesota House in Minnesota state budget negotiations.

-Margaret graduated with a BA in political science from Gustavus Adolphus College.
-She earned her Master’s in Public Administration in 2006 from the Kennedy School of Government at Harvard University with a specialty in negotiation, budgeting, and leadership.
+Margaret earned a BA in political science from Gustavus Adolphus College.
+She earned her Master of Public Administration in 2006 from the Kennedy School of Government at Harvard University with a specialty in negotiation, budgeting, and leadership.
 Margaret and her husband live in Minneapolis; they have two adult children.